- Microsoft Excel is used by many to finish complex tasks but sometimes can run into memory-related issues.

 - Another applicable workaround is to close the high-demanding background programs.

-If you encountered the error Not enough memory in Microsoft Excel, you are not alone.
+If you encountered the error Not enough memory when printing from Microsoft Excel, you are not alone.

-This error occurs when you’re trying to fill or copy different formulas on a very large worksheet area, or if the worksheet is extremely large.
+This error occurs when you’re trying to fill or copy different formulas on a huge worksheet area, or if the worksheet is extremely large.

-The specific reason for this error occurring is hidden in the way Microsoft Excel has been built or due to the next factors:
+Firstly, the specific reason for this error occurring is hidden in the way Microsoft Excel has been built or due to the next factors: